 | | | | | | | | | | | | | | | | | | | | | | | |

-For the three and nine months ended September 30, 2022, approximately 49,000 and 37,000 shares, respectively, issuable under equity-based awards were excluded from the calculation of diluted earnings per share as they were anti-dilutive based on the average stock price during the period.
+For the three and six months ended June 30, 2023, approximately 20,000 and 22,000 shares, respectively, issuable under equity-based awards were excluded from the calculation of diluted earnings per share as they were anti-dilutive based on the average stock price during the period.
+There were approximately 37,000 and 31,000 anti-dilutive equity-based awards for the three and six months ended June 30, 2022, respectively.

 The Corporation’s measure of segment profit or loss is operating income.
 Interest expense and income taxes are not reported on an operating segment basis as they are not considered in the segments’ performance evaluation by the Corporation’s chief operating decision-maker, its Chief Executive Officer.